TravelTimN/ci-milestone04-dcd/README.md

 - For existing users, I have more authentication and authorization incorporated to check that the hashed passwords and username match the database.

 **Change Password**
-- Users can update their passwords if they'd like from their profile page, after first validating the existing password.
+- Users can update their passwords from their profile page, after first validating their existing password.

 **Log Out of Account**
 - Users can easily log out of their account with the click of a button.

 **Delete Account**
-- Users can delete their entire account if they'd like, but a warning is provided to first validate their password, and advise that all of their own recipes and favorites will also be deleted.
+- Users can delete their entire account, but a warning is provided to first validate their password, and advise that all of their own recipes will also be deleted, and their favorites removed.

 **View All Desserts**
 - On the *desserts* page, all recipes are initially displayed in an alphabetical order, with a standard 12-items per page using pagination.